tpodlaski/copra/docs/index.rst

 -----------------------------------------

-*An Asyncronous Python WebSocket Client for Coinbase Pro*
+*Asyncronous Python REST and WebSocket Clients for Coinbase Pro*

 -----------------------------------------